Mortgage Recast vs. Refinance: Which Is Best?

 Alternative: Don’t Do Either

 If you really want to save money, the best choice might be to pass on recasting and refinancing.
-Instead, prepay your mortgage (whether in a lump-sum or over time), and keep making the large required payments as well.
+Instead, pay extra on your mortgage (whether in a lump-sum or over time), and avoid the temptation to switch to a lower monthly payment.

 If you recast, you gain the ability to make smaller payments, which might feel nice — but you don’t pay off debt any faster.

 If you refinance, you might actually pay off your loan later than you were going to originally, and you keep paying interest along the way.